iss4cf0ng/OpenBootloader/README.md

-# OpenPetya
+# OpenBootloader

-Proof-of-Concept of Petya bootkit.
+Proof-of-Concept of stage2 bootloader.

 Still in development...